CS3733Julia/iteration_3/README.md

 # TEAM JULIA
-This project was created by Nathan Stallings, Elizabeth Kirschner, Pradnya Mahurkar, and Carlos Valasquez.
+This project was created by Nathan Stallings, Elizabeth Kirschner, Pradnya Mahurkar, and Carlos Velasquez.

 This was a term long project completed in B2020 in the Worcester Polytechnic Institute course Software Engineering.